 - a.
 Provide technical advice, assistance, and support to RIDOT and RIPTA with public transit planning efforts as well as data collection, monitoring, and reporting.
 This may include: - Data collection and analysis for the National Transit Database (NTD), including review of draft data submissions for accuracy and consistency, and researching the NTD for comparable transit systems to assess and compare operating statistics with RI's bus, rail, and ferry systems. - Passenger (rail, ferry or bus) surveys, including assistance at stations, stops, or terminal locations in conducting outreach for surveys, analysis of survey results, and researching comparable transit passenger surveys in the region. - Discretionary grant assistance through providing statewide demographic data, State Guide Plan reviews and references, and other statewide-related requests for the application narrative or the benefit-cost analysis. - b.
 Identify, assess, and enhance transit access, connectivity, and mobility. - c.
-Provide technical assistance to RIPTA and the City of Providence in advancing the Downtown Enhanced Transit Corridor. - d.
 Research a mix of laws, policies, and regulations to identify ways to better position the State for growth that is supportive of enhanced transit services.
 Strategies to advance Transit-Oriented Development (TOD) and an action plan for implementation will be developed.
-This may include: - Review and assess relevant development policies in other states that pertain to housing, commercial development, and institutional uses (e.g. MA Chapters 40B and 40R) - Evaluate State employee policies that could encourage transit use and lead as an example, particularly considering the State Office complex proximity to the Providence Station and the future DTC and Providence Intermodal Transportation Center
+This may include: - Review and assess development policies in other states that pertain to housing, commercial development, and institutional uses (e.g. MA Chapters 40B and 40R) - Evaluate State employee policies that could encourage transit use and lead as an example, particularly considering the State Office complex proximity to the Providence Station and the future DTC and Providence Intermodal Transportation Center - Review zoning and parking policies for the core metro-Providence communities and their impact on transit use - Consider the need and utility for a TOD Working Group of RIDSP, RIDOT, RIPTA, and CommerceRI - Review all State-supported programs/incentives (e.g. Rebuild RI incentives), and local redevelopment district master plans, design guidelines, market analyses, access plans, zoning ordinances, branding/marketing, etc. - Research the relationship between of transit service frequency and development potential, including thresholds for various service levels and type and size of development projects - Review other states' TOD programs/policies/laws to encourage TOD and assist local communities - Conduct outreach to Warwick, Pawtucket, and Central Falls on the status, ongoing efforts, and lessons learned in establishing their recently developed districts

-- Review zoning and parking policies for the core metro-Providence communities and their impact on transit use - Creating an initial TOD Working Group of RIDSP, RIDOT, RIPTA, and CommerceRI - Review all State-supported programs/incentives (e.g. Rebuild RI incentives), and local redevelopment district master plans, design guidelines, market analyses, access plans, zoning ordinances, branding/marketing, etc. - Research the relationship between of transit service frequency and development potential, including thresholds for various service levels and type and size of development projects - Review other states' TOD programs/policies/laws to encourage TOD and assist local communities - Conduct outreach to Warwick, Pawtucket, and Central Falls on the status, ongoing efforts, and lessons learned in establishing their recently developed districts - Review recently completed publication entitled Evaluating the Potential for Transit-Oriented Development in Rhode Island undertaken by Roger Williams University School of Architecture - Develop TOD strategies taking into consideration the core metro-Providence area as well as other communities within the urban service boundary and those outside of the urban service boundary - Expand TOD Working Group to include key local communities with existing TOD districts and others considering such districts - Develop a final recommended package of TOD action items prior to proposing funding or legislative action
+- Review recently completed publication entitled Evaluating the Potential for Transit-Oriented Development in Rhode Island undertaken by Roger Williams University School of Architecture - Develop TOD strategies taking into consideration the core metro-Providence area as well as other communities within the urban service boundary and those outside of the urban service boundary - Expand TOD Working Group to include key local communities with existing TOD districts and others considering such districts - Develop a final recommended package of TOD action items prior to proposing funding or legislative action

-Project 4.1: Transit Master Plan
+Project 4.1: High Capacity Transit Project Development